MilesCranmer/PySR/README.md

 There are several other useful features such as denoising (e.g., `denoising=True`), feature selection (e.g., `select_k_features=3`).
+For examples of these and other features, see the [examples page](https://astroautomata.com/PySR/#/examples).
-For a summary of features and options, see [this docs page](https://pysr.readthedocs.io/en/latest/docs/options/).
+For a detailed look at more options, see the [options page](https://astroautomata.com/PySR/#/options).
-You can see the full API at [this page](https://pysr.readthedocs.io/en/latest/docs/api-documentation/).
+You can also see the full API at [this page](https://astroautomata.com/PySR/#/api).

 # Docker